Tax Management India. Com

 Processing of shipping bills in manual mode at JN, amendment to Public Notice No. 01/2011, dated 04.01.2011, issued by JNCH, Mumbai Zone-II-reg.

-Summary: An addendum to Public Notice No. 78/2017 has been issued by the Commissioner of Customs at Jawaharlal Nehru Custom House, addressing the processing of shipping bills in manual mode.
-It introduces a new provision, 4.6, allowing shipping bills claiming drawback under Section 74, with no foreign exchange involved, to be filed under Scheme Code 99 until the Directorate General systems enable filing under Scheme Code 19 with a GR waiver, or a separate scheme code is provided.
-All other provisions of Public Notice No. 78/2017 remain unchanged, effective from 21.06.2017.
+Summary: An addendum to Public Notice No. 78/2017, originally issued on 21.06.2017 by the Commissioner of Customs at Jawaharlal Nehru Custom House, introduces a new provision for processing shipping bills manually.
+Specifically, for shipping bills claiming drawbacks under Section 74 with no foreign exchange involved, such bills may be filed under Scheme Code 99 until the Directorate General systems facilitate filing under Scheme Code 19 with a GR waiver condition or a separate code.
+The existing procedures from Para 4.1 to 4.5 will apply, and other aspects of the original notice remain unchanged.
+The addendum is effective retroactively from 21.06.2017.

 2. PUBLIC NOTICE No. 90/2024 - dated 21-10-2024